 medical ID jewellery: things to consider

-choosing a medical ID
+Choosing a Medical ID

 A medical ID is probably the most important piece of jewellery that the wearer will own, and therefore there are some things to consider before choosing what type of medical ID jewellery you want to go for.

-what to include on a medical ID
+What to Include on a Medical ID

 The plate of the medical ID is engraved with the medical condition of the wearer as well as what to do in case of emergency.
 This can include who to contact and what medication the wearer is on, as well as other vital information for paramedics and medical staff.
-Medical IDs can be life saving, if the wearer is unable to speak.
+Medical IDs can be life-saving if the wearer is unable to speak.

-• Allergies (e.g. food & insect allergies)
+• Allergies (e.g. food & insect)

 • Alzheimer’s disease